George Floyd protests in Minneapolis–Saint Paul: Police assault of Jaleel Stallings

-At approximately 10:53 p.m. on May 30, Jaleel Stallings, a 27-year-old man from Saint Paul, was part of a group of people in a parking lot on East Lake Street between 14th and 15h avenues in Minneapolis who were protecting businesses from looting, in defiance of the curfew order.
-Minneapolis police officers who were in an unmarked white van encounter the group and fired rubber bullets without advance warning or announcing themselves as police.
-Stallings, believing the van might be white supremacists firing actual bullets, returned three rounds of defensive gunfire, aiming low and at the ground.
+At approximately 10:53 p.m. on May 30, Jaleel Stallings, a 27-year-old man from Saint Paul, was part of a group of people in a parking lot on East Lake Street between 14th and 15th avenues in Minneapolis who were protecting businesses from looting, in defiance of the curfew order.
+Minneapolis police officers who were in an unmarked white van encountered the group and fired rubber bullets without advance warning or announcing themselves as police.
+Stallings, believing the officers might be white supremacists firing live rounds, returned three rounds of defensive gunfire, aiming low and at the ground.
 When the van stopped and a SWAT team exited and identified themselves as police, Stallings dropped his gun and lay down on the ground to surrender and verbally apologized to the officers.
 Minneapolis police officer Justin Stetson allegedly kicked and punched Stallings several times in the head as the officers arrested him, with the events being filmed on law enforcement body cameras.
 Stallings suffered a broken eye socket.